martinthomson/h2-0rtt/draft-thomson-httpbis-h2-0rtt.md

 value of 1.
 A server can treat a change in the value of EARLY_DATA_SETTINGS from 1 to 0 as a connection error (see Section 5.4.1 of {{!HTTP2}}) of type PROTOCOL_ERROR.

+Upon establishing a connection where early data is accepted by a server, a client uses remembered values for settings until the server connection preface, which updates these values.
+Settings that are not updated by the server connection preface retain their remembered values rather than assuming initial values.

 ## Use for Resumption {#resumption}